grayhemp/pgcookbook/switching_to_another_server_with_pgbouncer.md

 Imagine we have two database servers `host1` (192.168.0.1) and `host2` (192.168.0.2).
-A replication (streaming, Slony1, longiste, bucardo, etc.) is set up between these machines. `host1` is a master server and `host2` is a slave.
+A replication (streaming, Slony1, longiste, bucardo, etc.) is set up between these machines. `host1` is a origin server and `host2` is a replica.
 All the clients are connecting to the databases via pgbouncer instances working on both servers.
 Initially, each instance serving databases on a local machine.

-The goal is to switch the master role to `host2`.
+The goal is to switch the origin role to `host2`.

 The idea is to redirect all the queries from `host1` to `host2` by pgbouncer during the process of switching.
 The benefit of this